Skip to main content

 • “The soundtrack is incredible, and the story is deep and layered in a way that really sticks with you.”

-• “The writing was fun, the ambience was spot on, the background music was a perfect match for the game's environment, with a few times where that cool uncomfortable chill went down my spine that really good horror games can make the gamer feel when they're vulnerable.”
+• “The writing was fun, the ambience was spot on, the background music was a perfect match for the game's environment, with moments that gave me that cool uncomfortable chill down my spine that really good horror games can make the player feel when they're vulnerable.”

 • “Where can the music be found outside of the game?”